leif/thresh/README.md

 Proposals are funded when the sum of their backed offers reaches their goal.

-When a proposal is funded, some offers to other proposals will become un-backed.
-A supporter's un-backed offers will expire after some period of time if they are not renewed with sufficient backing.
+When a proposal is funded, it will usually cause some offers to other proposals to become un-backed.
+These offers will expire after some period of time if the supporter does not renew them with sufficient backing.

 ## Motivation